q2a/q2a.github.io/addons/plugins.md

 - [Tag List Widget](https://github.com/svivian/q2a-tag-list-widget) by [Scott Vivian](http://codelair.co.uk/) of [PokéBase](http://pokemondb.net/pokebase/).
 Displays the most popular tags in a simple list.
 - [Twitter Widget](https://github.com/Towhidn/q2a-twitter) by [Towhid](http://TowhidN.com/).
 Shows recent tweets from your twitter account.
 - [Widget Anywhere Plugin](https://github.com/svivian/q2a-widget-anywhere) by [Scott Vivian](http://codelair.co.uk/) of [PokéBase](http://pokemondb.net/pokebase/).
 Allows custom content to be added on any page, in a variety of locations.
 - [Simple Ads Manager](https://github.com/ProThoughts/q2a-simple-ads-manager) by [ProThoughts](http://ProThoughts.com).
-Allow you to add advertisements in [listed spots](https://github.com/ProThoughts/q2a-simple-ads-manager).
+Allow you to add advertisements in listed spots.
 You can use Google adsense or any HTML ad code.
-Also [forked](https://github.com/arjunsuresh/q2a-simple-ads-manager) by [Arjun](http://gateoverflow.in/user/Arjun) to add more options like Ads after first question hiding ads for certain user level and above etc.
+- ➔ Also [forked](https://github.com/arjunsuresh/q2a-simple-ads-manager) by [Arjun](http://gateoverflow.in/user/Arjun) to add more options like Ads after first question hiding ads for certain user level and above etc.
 - [Paid] [AS - Advanced Search](https://www.question2answer.org/qa/54072) by [pupi1985](https://www.question2answer.org/qa/user/pupi1985).
 Extends the way in which Q2A searches for posts and allows the user to get better results when searching.

 ## User interface

-- [Title Length Counter](https://github.com/MominRaza/title-length-counter) by [Momin Raza](https://github.com/MominRaza).
-It shows the length of title below title text field.
 - [Advanced Tag Descriptions](https://github.com/Towhidn/q2a-tag-descriptions) by [Towhid](http://TowhidN.com/).
 Add titles, icons and HTML descriptions to your tags.
 - [Accept Rate Plugin](https://github.com/NoahY/q2a-accept-rate) by [NoahY](http://www.question2answer.org/qa/user/NoahY).
 Shows the percentage of questions asked by a user which had an answer selected as the best.
 - [Ajax User Search](https://github.com/ProThoughts/q2apro-ajax-usersearch) by [q2apro](https://github.com/q2apro).
 Adds a live search box at the top of the users page to search users by username.